2017 Hisense 4K TV 300

 The 2017 Hisense 4K TV 300 was the 10th stock car race of the 2017 NASCAR Xfinity Series season and the 36th iteration of the event.
 The race was held on Saturday, May 27, 2017, in Concord, North Carolina at Charlotte Motor Speedway, a 1.5 miles (2.4 km) permanent quad-oval.
 The race took the scheduled 200 laps to complete.
 At race's end, Ryan Blaney, driving for Team Penske, would climb his way to the lead on the final restart with three to go to win his fifth career NASCAR Xfinity Series win and his first win of the season.
-To fill out the podium, Kevin Harvick of Stewart-Haas Racing and Austin Dillon of Richard Childress Racing would finish second and third, respectively.
+To fill out the podium, Kevin Harvick of Stewart–Haas Racing and Austin Dillon of Richard Childress Racing would finish second and third, respectively.

-Background

-The layout of Charlotte Motor Speedway, the venue where the race was held.

-The race was held at Charlotte Motor Speedway, located in Concord, North Carolina.
-The speedway complex includes a 1.5-mile (2.4 km) quad-oval track that was utilized for the race, as well as a dragstrip and a dirt track.
-The speedway was built in 1959 by Bruton Smith and is considered the home track for NASCAR with many race teams based in the Charlotte metropolitan area.
-The track is owned and operated by Speedway Motorsports Inc. (SMI) with Marcus G. Smith serving as track president.